Welcome FAQs

 (vero;2024-Feb-29)

 India is a riot of colours.
-Most obvious are the women in their bright saris or salwar kameez of course, but this is not counting the several Rangolis and Murals which can be found while wandering around.
+Most obvious are the women in their bright saris or salwar kameez but this is not counting the several Rangolis and Murals which can be found while wandering around.

 Rangolis